Chapter 1: Introduction to Templates

 Source code repetition is not advisable due to several practical issues.

 Writing repeated code is time consuming and inefficient.
-Writing the same logic in multiple places is tedious.
-It can also be error prone.
+Writing the same logic in multiple places is tedious and can also be error prone.
 The programmer may inadvertently introduce defects while rewriting similar code.
 Such errors are often the result of simple human mistakes rather than flawed logic.

 When code is repeated, software maintenance becomes a serious concern.
 Every time a bug is fixed in one place, the same fix must be applied everywhere that code appears.
 This overhead increases significantly in large projects.